Wriggling gold: Fishermen who catch baby eels for $2,000 a pound hope for many years of fishing

 The eels were worth $2,009 a pound last year — more than 400 times more than lobster, Maine’s signature seafood.
 Maine has had an elver fishery for decades, but the state’s eels became more valuable in the early 2010s, in part, because foreign sources dried up.
 The European eel is listed as more critically endangered than the American eel by the International Union for Conservation of Nature, though some environmental groups have pushed for greater conservation in the U.S.

-Elvers have become the second most valuable fish species in Maine in terms of total value.
-The state has instituted numerous new controls to try to thwart poaching, which has emerged as a major concern as the eels have increased in price.
+Since booming in value, elvers have become the second most valuable fish species in Maine in terms of total value.
+The state has instituted numerous new controls to try to thwart poaching, which has emerged as a major concern as the eels have increased in value.

 The elver quota remaining at current levels reflects “strong management measures we’ve instituted here in Maine,” said Patrick Keliher, commissioner of the Maine Department of Marine Resources, earlier this month.
 A quota cut “could have been a loss of millions of dollars in income for Maine’s elver industry,” he said.

 This year’s elver season starts next week.
-Catching the elvers is difficult and involves setting up large nets in Maine’s cold rivers and streams during pre-dawn hours.
+Catching the elvers is difficult and involves setting up large nets in Maine’s cold rivers and streams at pre-dawn hours.

 But that hasn’t stopped new fishermen from trying their hand in the lucrative business.
 The state awards to right to apply for an elver license via a lottery, and this year more than 4,500 applicants applied for just 16 available licenses.